quicwg/ops-drafts/draft-ietf-quic-manageability.md

   field has a special value (0x00000000) that identifies the packet as a Version Negotiation packet.
 QUIC versions that start with 0xff are IETF drafts.
-QUIC versions that start with 0x0000 are reserved for IETF consensus documents, for example the QUIC version 1 is expected to use version 0x00000001.
+QUIC versions that start with 0x0000 are reserved for IETF consensus documents, For example the QUIC version 1 uses version 0x00000001.
 Operators should expect to observe packets with other version numbers as a result of various internet experiments and future standards.